MarkD117/trad-academy/README.md

 - Session Video

     - Below the flip cards is a youtube video embedded with an iframe.
 The iframe source is set to a video called a [Mad Irish Trad Sesh](https://www.youtube.com/embed/Zn28oeOFfxo).
 This video demonstrates to the user what a typical Irish trad sessions is really like.
-The pleasant atmosphere of the video may encourage the user to sign up for lessons or to go to the trad sessions, furher increasing their interativity with the site.
+The pleasant atmosphere of the video may encourage the user to sign up for lessons or to go to the trad sessions, further increasing their interativity with the site.
 The iframe is also responsive to mobile and desktop layouts.

     - Desktop